vegaprotocol/documentation/docs/concepts/new-to-vega.md

 ## How can I contribute to Vega?
 * [Bugs and feature requests](https://github.com/vegaprotocol/feedback/discussions/): Raise any bugs you find, or feature requests you have, on Vega's feedback board.
-* [Developer bounties](https://github.com/vegaprotocol/bounties/): See available bounties on the bounties repo.
 * [Documentation translation](https://github.com/vegaprotocol/documentation/issues): Raise an issue on the documentation repo to express your interest in translating Vega documentation.